jyablonski/nextjs_praq/apuntes.md

 To run the App, run `pnpm dev`.

+Fonts play a significant role in the design of a website, but using custom fonts in your project can affect performance if the font files need to be fetched and loaded.

+- Next.js automatically optimizes fonts in the application when you use the next/font module.
+It downloads them at build time and stores them with other asset files to host them instead of users having to download them when visting your application.

+Next.js also manages images from the `public/` folder that can be referenced in your app.

+- `next/image` component can be used to automatically optimize your images to make sure they work on different devices + screen sizes.

 ## Node.js background

 Node.js is a runtime environment that allows you to run JavaScript on the server side, outside of a web browser.
 Traditionally, JavaScript was used only in browsers to build interactive websites, but with Node.js, developers can use JavaScript to write server-side applications, APIs, and even command-line tools.